kevinclement/dotfiles/readme.md

 Follow these install instructions to setup a new Mac.

-1. Install Xcode from app store, open and accept license
-2. Download zip file from GitHub or clone into ~/.dotfiles
+1. Download zip file from GitHub or clone into ~/.dotfiles
-3. Run ./install.sh
+2. Run ./install.sh
-4. Log into iCloud by hand
+3. Log into iCloud by hand
-5. Restart and you're golden
+4. Restart and you're golden

 Your Mac is now ready to use!